CutmanMike/twitchy-doom/commands/SpawnItem.md

 # SpawnItem

 Spawns an item in the world.
+The username of the person who sent the command will appear above it as long as it is in the players's line of sight.

 ## Parameters
 ```